Professional Impact Analysis: Discover How Others See You

 19. Indulgence

-20. Creating instead of being a victim
+20. Creating Instead of Being a Victim

-Transparency is important.
-That is why you will find answers to frequently asked questions already here, for example about me (profile), the services, the fees and getting to know me.
-If you like what you see, I look forward to working with you.
+Transparency is important to me.
+To help you get started, I've provided answers to frequently asked questions about myself (profile), the services I offer, fees, and the process of getting to know me.
+If you like what you see, I'd be delighted to work with you.

 I have read and accept the privacy policy.